 Treatment and Prevention

 Secondary and latent syphilis are treated the same way.
-But instead of one injection there are 3 injections over successive weeks.
 Most people with infectious syphilis, especially those in the secondary stage, suffer a reaction when they're first treated.
 The symptoms include a sudden fever with headache, sweating, and possibly a rash.
 This clears up in less than 24 hours.

-Penicillin stops the infectivity within a day or two, and cures the disease in a week or two.
+Penicillin stops the infectivity within a day or two, and cures the disease in 1 to 2 weeks.
 A person should wait until the treatment is finished before engaging in sex.
-If the person is allergic to penicillin, another antibiotic can be substituted.
+If the person is allergic to penicillin, desensitization to penicillin may be necessary or another antibiotic may be substituted.

 Tertiary syphilis is also treated with penicillin injections.
-Usually therapy is longer than just a few doses.
+Treatment usually requires an injection once weekly for 3 weeks.
 Though this doesn't always kill all the hidden bacteria, it does generally stop further damage.
 There's no way to repair the organ damage that's already been done, however.

 It is important to keep your follow-up appointments with your doctor.
 Even though you may have been treated with antibiotics, treatments have been known to fail.
 Your doctor will do some blood tests to make sure that the antibiotics have worked and that the bacteria have been cleared away.

-The best way to avoid these complications is to avoid syphilis by practicing safe sex.
+The best way to avoid these complications and syphilis altogether is by practicing safe sex.
 Wearing a condom correctly is a good first step, but standard intercourse is not the only way to get syphilis.
 Any mouth-to-genital contact and sometimes even mouth-to-mouth contact is enough to transmit the disease.
-To minimize your risk, limit your number of sexual partners and be careful who they are - ask for a syphilis (and other STI) test.
+To minimize your risk, limit your number of sexual partners and be careful who they are – ask for a syphilis (and other STI) test.
 If you develop syphilis, your sexual partners should be notified, tested, and possibly treated.